adlermedrado/ShadowData/README.md

 ```
 * Installs spaCy automatically, based on your platform.

 By default, ShadowData will automatically download the necessary language model if it’s not already installed.
-However, if you’d prefer to install it manually, use the following command:
+However, if you’d prefer to install it manually, use the following command as example:
 ```bash
 python -m spacy download en_core_web_trf
 ```